Fohdeesha/lab-docu/docs/perc.md

 * Integrated Devices > SR-IOV Global Enable
 * Integrated Devices > I/OAT DMA Engine

->Note: If you're flashing a full size card on a non-Dell system, such as an AMD based desktop or server, make sure you find any BIOS settings related to IOMMU and Virtualization, and disable them

 You also **must** set the server boot mode to BIOS, not UEFI:

 * Boot Settings > Boot Mode > Set to **BIOS**
+>Note: If you're flashing a card on a non-Dell system, such as an AMD based desktop or server, make sure you find any BIOS settings related to IOMMU and Virtualization, and disable them

 When you're finished with this guide, don't forget to go back and enable Virtualization, as well as SR-IOV if you plan to use it.
 Switch boot mode back to UEFI as well if you were using it previously.
 But only once you've finished the guide!